squillero/style/python.md

 * Use English for names, in docstrings and in comments.
 Favor formal language over slang, wit over humor, and American English over British.

-* Explain the purpose of all functions and classes in docstrings; be verbose when needed, otherwise use single-line descriptions (note: each verbose description also includes a concise one as its first line).
-Be descriptive (e.g., `"""Calculates the next Mersenne prime."""`) rather than imperative (`"""Calculate the next Mersenne prime."""`).
-Function's docstring should give enough information to write a call.
+* Explain the purpose of all functions and classes in docstrings, docstring should give enough information to write the calls and use the classes; be verbose when needed, otherwise use single-line descriptions (note: each verbose description also includes a concise one as its first line).

 * Be terse describing class methods, but verbose in the class docstring, possibly including usage examples.
+Be descriptive (e.g., `"""Calculates the next Mersenne prime."""`) rather than imperative.
 Comment public attributes and properties in the `Attributes` section of the class docstring (even though PyCharm is not supporting it, yet).
 Comment `__init__` only when its parameters are not obvious.

 * Do not explain basic class customizations (e.g., `__str__`).
 Use the formats suggested in the [Google's style guide](https://google.github.io/styleguide/pyguide.html&#35;383-functions-and-methods).